Man accused of killing Ahmaud Arbery used racial expletives after shooting him, court hears

 Dial testified that Arbery was running toward the McMichaels' truck and that Greg McMichael was in the bed of the pick-up.
 Travis McMichael aimed his shotgun at Arbery from outside the driver’s side door.

-Arbery changed direction and tried to pass the truck on the passenger’s side, where Travis McMichael showed up again and "made the decision to engage," Dial said.
+Arbery changed direction and tried to pass the truck on the passenger’s side, but Travis McMichael showed up again and "made the decision to engage," Dial said.

-Arbery was shot three times, Dial said.
+Arbery was shot three times.
 Once in the center of his chest, once in the upper left chest and once through his right wrist.

 The first shot soaked Arbery's white shirt with blood instantly, Dial said.

-The McMichaels and their neighbor Bryan have all been charged with felony murder in Arbery's death and appeared on video from the Glynn County Detention Center due to coronavirus concerns.
+The McMichaels and Bryan have all been charged with felony murder in Arbery's death and appeared on video from the Glynn County Detention Center due to coronavirus concerns.

 In addition to murder, the McMichaels have also been slapped with an aggravated assault charge while Bryan, who shot the cellphone video that was leaked on social media and triggered a national outcry, has also been charged with one count of criminal attempt to commit false imprisonment.